Tuesday, September 11, 2018

 Or did you just sit down and cry"

-After our first class, we all went to the local restaurants to check out the news to find out what was going on.
-I ran to the local pizza place there in the plaza cause I knew they had a tv.
+Once our first class of the day was done, we all went to the local restaurants to check out the news to find out what was going on.
+(Keep in mind, we didn't have smartphones yet) I ran to the local pizza place in the plaza cause I knew they had a TV.
 I will never forget what I saw.
 It was still before the towers had fallen.
 The site was horrific.
 Smoke everywhere.
 Huge holes in the buildings.
 I kept telling myself this wasn't real.
 That this only happens in the movies.
 Not in real life.
-We only had a 10 minute break in between classes so I couldn't stay long.
-But that 10 minutes was enough to shock my world.
+We only had a 10-minute break in between classes, so I couldn't stay long.
+But those 10 minutes were enough to shock my world.
 I went back to class in a daze.
 A few of my friends did not come back right away.
 They were watching the news reports.
-I don't know how we got through the rest of the day, but we did.
-As the day went on, we learned more and more about what happened.
-We learned terrorists had hijacked the planes, using them to attack the two towers, the pentagon and even the White House.
-The plane meant to attack the White House was unsuccessful thanks to the brave passengers on board.
+I don't know how we managed to get through the rest of the day, but we did.
+As the day progressed, we learned more about what had happened.
+We learned terrorists had hijacked the planes, using them to attack the two towers, the Pentagon, and even the White House.
+The plane meant to attack the White House (United Airlines Flight 93) was unsuccessful thanks to the brave passengers on board, although the plane did crash, killing everyone on board.

 After school, I had to go to work.
 I was a clerk at One Way Bookshop on Manchester Rd in West County.
-When we got there, my co-worker had figured out how to put on the local news on one of our TVs.
-For hours we watched the aftermath.
+When I arrived, I noticed my co-worker had figured out how to put the local news on one of our TVs.
+For hours, we watched the aftermath.
+Theories and rumors were circulating about who did this and why.
 We heard stories about gas stations raising the prices of gasoline in anticipation of what was to come, but the government stepped in and stopped it.
 I could not process this.
 Could not.
 It was all too scary.
 Were we going to go to war?
 Is this the beginning of the end?
 What could we expect?

 Since 9/11, many changes have occurred.
-Stricker safety precautions have been put in place when it come to flying.
-We used to be able to go with people up to gate to see them off, or even meet them at the gate when they arrived.
+Stricter safety precautions have been put in place when it comes to flying.
+We used to be able to go with people up to the gate to see them off, or even meet them at the gate when they arrived.
 Not anymore.
-All national monuments increased their security measures such as checking bags or only allowing certain items past their checkpoint.
+All national monuments increased their security measures, such as checking bags or only allowing certain items past their checkpoint.
 One change that I remember occurred down at Bull Shoals Lake, a place we used to vacation a lot.
-We used to be able to get right up close to Bull Shoals Dam in our boat, but they now have buoys up blocking the path and they will sound an alarm if you get too close.
+We used to be able to get right up close to Bull Shoals Dam in our boat, but they now have buoys up blocking the path, and they will sound an alarm if you get too close.
 Even the tours have changed.
-You have to park at one location and be bussed in.
+You have to park at one location and be bused in.
 Safety measures today that you may get frustrated at or complain about, but that are there because of this event.

 It was amazing to see everyone come together from different backgrounds, beliefs, races, putting their differences aside to join as "One Nation" like we should, to help each other, support each other and love each other.
 We don't always agree, but we are still One Nation.
 I read somewhere that this year will be the first year where 9/11 will be taught in schools as history.
 It's amazing how far we have come and grown as a nation.
 But never forget how we got here.
 Never forget those who lost their lives and those who gave their lives.
 Never forget...